Explosive Percolation Obeys Standard Finite-Size Scaling in an Event-based Ensemble

-Consider the largest cluster ${\cal C}_1$, whose relative size, $m \! \equiv \! \langle {\cal C}_1 \rangle/N$ ($N$ is the volumn of finite systems), acts as an order parameter in percolation.
-According to the finite-size scaling (FSS) theory, at the critical point $T_c$, $m$ scales as $\sim \!
-N^{d_f-1}$, where $d_f$ is the fractal dimension.
+Consider the largest cluster ${\cal C}_1$, whose relative size, $m \! \equiv \! \langle {\cal C}_1 \rangle/N$ ($N$ is the system volume), acts as an order parameter.
+According to the FSS theory, at the critical point $T_c$, $m$ scales as $N^{d_f-1}$, where $d_f$ is the fractal dimension with respected to the system volume $N$~\footnote{ The standard definition of the fractal dimension $d_f^\ast$ is as $C_1\sim L^{d_f^\ast}$, where $L$ is the length of hypercubic lattices.
+Because of the absent of system length in random graphs, we define the fractal dimension as $C_1\sim N^{d_f}$.
+For a hypercubic lattice, we have $N=L^d$, and thus $d_f=d_f^\ast/d$, where $d$ is the system dimension.}.
 Further, the probability distribution of ${\cal C}_1$ can be renormalized to a single-variable function as $P({\cal C}_1,N) \, d {\cal C}_1 = P (x) dx$, with $x \equiv {\cal C}_1/N^{d_f}$.
-However, as in Fig.~\ref{f1}(a) for random graphs, the EP displays a bimodal distribution~\cite{Grassberger2011,Tian2012}, and, further, multiple fractal dimensions emerge--i.e., different values, $d_f^+$ and $d_f^-$, are needed to collapse the data for different peaks.
+However, as in Fig.~\ref{f1}(a) for random graphs, EP displays a bimodal distribution~\cite{Grassberger2011,Tian2012}, and, further, multiple fractal dimensions emerge--i.e., different values, $d_f^+$ and $d_f^-$, are needed to collapse the data for different peaks.
 Actually, neither of them is the correct fractal dimension, as we shall show later.

-The FSS theory also tells that $C_1 \! = \!
-N^{d_f} \tilde{m} (\delta T N^{1/\nu} )$, where $\delta T =T-T_c$, $\nu$ is the correlation-length exponent, and $\tilde{m}(\cdot)$ is a universal function.
-However, a wide range of $\nu$ values, inconsistent within the quoted errors, has been reported for the EP~\cite{Cho2010,Lee2011,Grassberger2011,Li2012,Fan2012}.
-It was further observed~\cite{Fan2020} that there simultaneously exists a pair of exponents, $\nu_1 \! < \! \nu_2 $, but neither of them is sufficient to describe the scaling of $C_1$ data near $T_c$, see Fig.~\ref{f1}(b,c).
-Other anomalous phenomena include the powder keg mechanism~\cite{Friedman2009}, non-self-averaging property~\cite{Riordan2012}, and hysteresis~\cite{Bastas2011} etc. It seems that, desipte of being continuous, the EP does not obey the standard FSS theory, and extracting correct exponents becomes difficult.
-This leads to controversies about how the universality of the EP depends on bond-insertion rules.
+The FSS theory also tells us that $C_1 \! = \!
+N^{d_f} \tilde{m} (\delta T N^{1/\nu} )$, where $\delta T =T-T_c$, $\nu$ is the correlation-length exponent with respected to the system volume $N$, and $\tilde{m}(\cdot)$ is a universal function.
+However, a wide range of $\nu$ values, inconsistent within the quoted errors, has been reported for EP~\cite{Cho2010,Lee2011,Grassberger2011,Li2012,Fan2012}.
+It was further observed~\cite{Grassberger2011,Fan2020} that there simultaneously exists a pair of exponents, $\nu_1 \! < \! \nu_2 $, but neither of them is sufficient to describe the scaling of $C_1$ data near $T_c$, see Fig.~\ref{f1}(b,c).
+Other anomalous phenomena include the powder-keg mechanism~\cite{Friedman2009}, non-self-averaging property~\cite{Riordan2012}, and hysteresis~\cite{Bastas2011}.
+It seems that, despite being continuous, EP does not obey the standard FSS theory, and extracting correct exponents becomes difficult.
+This leads to controversies about how the universality of EP depends on bond-insertion rules.